Big Data in Health Care: What It Is, Benefits, and Jobs

 Big data has the potential to improve health care for the better.
 Here are some of the most common benefits of using big data in health care:

-• Better patient care: More patient data means an opportunity to better understand the patient experience and improve the care they receive.
+• Better patient care: More patient data means an opportunity to understand the patient experience better and improve the care they receive.

 • Improved research: Big data gives medical researchers unprecedented access to a large volume of data and methods of collecting data.
 In turn, this data can drive important medical breakthroughs that save lives.